Lawsuit: 13-year-old’s hands up when shot by Chicago police

 The report led to a federal consent decree, a court supervised plan to overhaul the department that, among a long list of requirements, demanded that a fully upgraded police pursuit policy be in place by autumn of last year, according to the lawsuit.
 But the suit said the city missed the deadline.

-“After (the department) implemented a woefully inadequate temporary foot pursuit policy, it dragged its feet in updating that policy,” the filing says.
-“It not only missed the September 2021 deadline imposed by the Consent Decree, but eight months later, the policy is still not in place.”
+“It not only missed the September 2021 deadline imposed by the Consent Decree, but eight months later, the policy is still not in place,” the filing says.

-City officials responsible for implementing the reforms have previously denied that it has dragged their feet or disregarded deadlines.
+City officials responsible for implementing the reforms have previously denied that they have dragged their feet or disregarded deadlines.

 By MICHAEL TARM